h74zhou/full-stack-image-repo/README.md

 #### Editing a post

 Each card also has an edit button associated with it.
-If the user wants to change the post they made prior, they can click on the edit button and the form component on the right will automatically populate with the old post's information.
+If the user wants to change the post they made prior, they can click on the edit button and the form modal component will pop up again.
 The user can then choose to update the image post however they want and press submit.

 ![editPost](/images/edit.gif)